LaurenceA/agent/README.md

   - Summaries: Anything other than function / class definitions (e.g. Haskell typedef)?
   - Summaries: .gitignore format for paths to ignore.

-* Allow agent to use interactive tools.
+* Allow agent to use interactive tools, like a Python interpreter

 * How to cross-reference context vs line numbers in error messages?
   - The problem is that error messages come with line numbers in the underlying files.